anton-cornak/codefights-web/README.md

 	}
 	```

-Obviously, this data needs to be sent to the backend from the front-end part... :)
+Obviously, this data needs to be sent to the backend from the front-end part of the platform... :)
 - Endpoint should return the following json structure:
 	```
 	{